 It is essential to acknowledge the ownership of resources used in your academic writing.
 At AUT we use the APA reference style (6th edition) to format references.
 In-text citations and a reference list are the two components of the APA referencing style.
 With anything that you have read, used and referred to in your academic writing, you must:

-This online guide is intended to provide some insight into APA style rules and examples based on the Publication manual of the American Psychological Association (6th edition).
+This online guide provides some insight into APA style rules and examples based on the Publication manual of the American Psychological Association (6th edition).

 Academic integrity involves the acknowledgement of your own and other peoples’ written work, images, audio files, or their ideas.
 This includes your own previously submitted assessments that you have been given credit for.
 You also need to acknowledge any content you found on the internet, as well as anything you have said, viewed, or heard publicly.
 The only content which you do not need acknowledge is common knowledge.